oboecat/auth0-organizations-invitation-react-sample/README.md

 ### Configure redirect

-Configure line 38 in src/App.js with the default login URL of an application which the app will redirect to after the user accepts the invitation.
-This will ensure the user is logged in when they are redirected to the second application.
+Configure line 38 in src/App.js with the URL of a second application to which the user will be redirected after the user accepts the invitation.
+Redirecting to the login URL of the second application will ensure the user is logged in when they are redirected.
 Currently, it is configured to redirect to https://jwt.io

 ## Deployment